Zipp Super 9 Disc Carbon Rear Wheel - Clincher $2,374.95

-Through extensive wind tunnel testing, dubbed the 'carbon clincher project,' Zipp's engineers discovered that, aerodynamically speaking, clinchers are significantly faster than tubulars.
-The transition from the tire surface to the rim surface allows for the airflow to stay attached over the wheel, accordingly providing a reduction in pressure drag.
-As Zipp puts it, this could only be achieved using a carbon clincher design.
-Why?
-Well, in comparison to tubulars, the clinchers' carefully molded brake track more closely follows the contour of the tire.
-In other words, the reshaped brake tracks actually tips inward slightly, rather than aligning parallel.
-So, this shape places the disc's widest point just below the braking surface.
-This keeps the clincher tucked down into the relatively wide, 26.42mm tire bed.
-Or, in even more simpler terms, the Super-9 eliminates balloon-effect.
-And besides providing an aerodynamic advantage, the added width between the clincher hook beads increases air volume in the tire, which means a lower chance of pinch-flatting.
+Through extensive wind tunnel testing, dubbed the "carbon clincher project," Zipp's engineers discovered that, aerodynamically speaking, clinchers are significantly faster than tubulars.
+The transition from the tire surface to the rim surface allows for the airflow to stay attached over the wheel, providing a reduction in pressure drag.
+In comparison to tubulars, the clinchers' carefully molded brake track more closely follows the contour of the tire.
+In other words, the reshaped brake tracks actually tip inward slightly, rather than aligning parallel.
+This shape places the disc's widest point just below the braking surface.
+This keeps the tire tucked down into the relatively wide, 26.4mm tire bed so that it doesn't balloon out over the top of the rim.

-The Super-9 Carbon Clincher still features the dimpling pattern that's found on the 900 and the Firecrest models, which effectively smooths air flow in order to minimize drag.
+The Super 9 Carbon Clincher still features the recognizable dimpling pattern that's found on the 900 and the Firecrest models, which effectively smooths air flow in order to minimize drag.
 Zipp calls this its Aerodynamic Boundary Layer Control (ABLC).
-Essentially, this is a treatment to the carbon fiber, where the surface is embossed with over 4900 golf ball-like dimples in five different sizes.
+This pattern is where the surface is embossed with over 4900 golf ball-like dimples in five different sizes.
 As a result, along the curved rim section, the dimples work to create a slight turbulence directly above the rim surface.
-This creates an artificial boundary layer that forces the laminar boundary layer towards the forward part of the rim in order to become turbulent.
+This creates an artificial boundary layer that forces the laminar boundary layer toward the forward part of the rim in order to become turbulent.
 This process enables airflow to remain attached over more of the rim for a longer period of time, providing a lower level of integrated drag.
 The drag that ABLC creates is called skin friction drag.
 And although it's greatly increased, pressure drag (which is ten times higher than skin friction) is accordingly decreased.
 So, you experience less drag at effective wind angles between 10 and 20 degrees.

 The hub used is Zipp's durable 188 model, with internals manufactured using Zipp's high-voltage, Wire EDM technology.
 This specialized manufacturing process, usually reserved for avionics and Formula One gearboxes, lets Zipp machine 50% harder materials at tolerances 20 times greater than standard machining and heat treating.
 The result is a sub-200g hub that's able to withstand the torque of a four-cylinder car engine.

-The Zipp Super-9 Disc Rear Carbon Clincher is available in the colors Black and White and with either a Shimano or Campagnolo compatible freehub body.
-Please note that the Shimano body is compatible with 11-speed Dura-Ace cassettes.
-The wheel comes with Zipp's new Tangente Platinum Pro Evo Brake Pads, as well.
+The Zipp Super 9 Disc Carbon Rear Wheel - Clincher is available in the color Black with a Shimano/SRAM compatible freehub body.
+Please note that the Shimano body is compatible with 11-speed cassettes.
+The wheel comes with Zipp's new Tangente Platinum Pro Evo Brake Pads.
 Please note that Zipp does not recommend deviating from these pads, and that doing so may result in a void of your warranty.